Engoo Blog Language Tips

-Geeks and Snobs: Words for People with Big Hobbies
+Geeks and Snobs: Names for People With Big Hobbies

-In the past, words like "nerd" and "geek" were rude ways to refer to people who were not cool.
-But things have changed; these days, more and more people are comfortable describing themselves with these words.
+In the past, words like "nerd" and "geek" were rude names for people who weren't "cool."
+But these days, more people are comfortable describing themselves with these words.

-With their increased use in daily conversations, it's important to know these special terms as well as others for people with particular hobbies.
+Now that they're more common in daily conversations, it's important to know these special terms as well as others for people with big hobbies.
 Do any of them describe you?

 Geek/Nerd

-As we mentioned earlier, these are two of the most common ways to express that someone has a strong interest in something as well as a deep knowledge of it.
+These are two of the most common names for people with a strong interest in something and a deep knowledge of it.

 Enthusiast

-“Enthusiast” is a more formal word for someone with a deep interest.
+“Enthusiast” is a more formal word for someone with a serious hobby.
+It's easy to remember if you think of someone who is very enthusiastic about something.

 Buff

-This term is not used alone — it must be added after the subject of interest.
-It is commonly used for people who enjoy cars and history, but it is not limited to those.
+"Buff" isn't used alone — it must be added to the subject of interest, as you can see in the examples below.
+It's commonly used for people who enjoy cars and history, but it's not limited to those two.

 Lover